Heritage Conservation Advocates

 Students and a teacher from a Davao school visit Huluga archaeological complex and saw the pit of Wilson Cabaluna

-September 9, 2007: Students and a teacher from a school in Davao became witnesses to an apparent treasure-hunting pit in the Huluga archaeological complex.
-Leading the survey was Dr. Erlinda M. Burton (in black shirt).
-The owner of the pit is digitally shielded.
+Students and a teacher from a school in Davao became witnesses to an apparent treasure-hunting pit in the Huluga archaeological complex.
+Leading the survey was Dr. Erlinda M. Burton.

 What happens if fossils and artifacts are taken from their original location?

-If you find what you suspect is a fossil or an artifact, refrain from touching the item and its surrounding.
+If a fossil or an artifact is discovered, it is important to refrain from touching the item and its surrounding.
 Even the positioning of these materials will affect scientific analysis and interpretation.
 They must be seen in relation to the soil, ashes, bones, water, and other materials nearby.
 Even if the date of a skull is determined in a laboratory, the date could be meaningless if scientists do not know exactly where the object was found.
 Removal and possession of artifacts and fossils are also illegal and punishable by law.

 Excerpt from Dr. Craig Skinner's email to Elson T. Elizaga on November 23, 2007: " ...
 I did some analyses ... a couple of years ago which included obsidian from the Huluga site.
 Although the primary source of the obsidian (which I called the Huluga source) was not located, it was apparent from the morphology of the analyzed artifacts (unmodified angular cortex on many of the specimens) that the source is a very local one.
 It's also one of the few obsidian sources that are known from the Philippines."